By Andrew Siyabalawatte, June 2023.

 Yoga vs Pilates

-Which is better?
-The answer is neither.
-They both have their pros and cons.
-Yoga focuses more on holding static poses whereas pilates uses movement to challenge your strength and stability.
+The answer is neither, as both yoga and Pilates have their own pros and cons.
+On one hand, yoga focuses more on holding static poses.
+On the other hand, Pilates emphasizes movement to challenge your strength and stability.

 Here at Back To Health Wellness, we help our clients understand how their body works.
 This heightened awareness of their body in different environments makes their decision making regarding what is right or wrong for their body a lot easier.